 I wanted to switch up my mom’s recipe a tad bit by giving it more of a kick.
 So all I really changed was the cheese I put into the dish and how I arrange the tortillas.
 Adding pepper jack cheese was definitely a good choice, because these creamy pepper jack chicken enchiladas were absolutely wonderful.

 Creamy Pepper Jack Chicken Enchiladas for dinner is always a great choice, especially if you use A LOT of cheese.
 I’m convinced you can never get enough.
-Find the enchilada recipe below. 🙂
+Find the creamy chicken enchilada casserole recipe below. 🙂

 If you’re looking for another take on yummy enchiladas, check out our smothered green chile enchiladas recipe as well!